moosetechnology/moosetechnology.github.io/moose-wiki/Users/gitproject-health/getting-started-with-gitproject-health.md

 title: 'Getting started with GitProject Health'
 ---

-This page presents the starting point if you want to have high level information about your repositories *health*.
+This page presents the starting point if you want to have high-level information about your repositories' _health_.

 ## What is GitProject Health

-GitProject health is a suit of importers, models, and vizualisations, that enable the analysis of your repositories.
+GitProject health is a suit of importers, models, and visualizations, that enable the analysis of your repositories.
-For instance, you will be able to see the repositories with failing pipelines, the numbers of commits by projets, the authors of commits *etc.*.
+For instance, you will be able to see the repositories with failing pipelines, the numbers of commits by projects, the authors of commits, _etc_.
-It is also possible to link the repository commits with Famix model to have even more information.
+It is also possible to link the repository commits with a Famix model to have even more information.

 ## Installation GitProjectHealth